PerGraa/kvstore/README.txt

 ====================================================================

-Third party libraries used and bundled with repository in kvstore/3rdparty/:
+Third party libraries used:
+* boost
+  - Used by crow
+  - NOT bundled, must be on target system
 * crow - https://github.com/ipkn/crow
   - Used for REST HTTP server
+  - Bundled in kvstore/3rdparty/
 * picotest - https://github.com/nyanp/picotest
   - Used for unit testing
+  - Bundled in kvstore/3rdparty/
 * embeddedRest - https://github.com/fnc12/embeddedRest
   - Used for HTTP client
+  - Bundled in kvstore/3rdparty/
 * RapidJSON - https://github.com/Tencent/rapidjson
   - Used for generating and parsing JSON, both server and client side
-  - Bundled with embeddedRest
+  - Bundled with embeddedRest in kvstore/3rdparty/
-TODO BOOST